Clarksville Gas and Water Department announces Cardinal Lane water outage planned - Clarksville, TN Online

 Low water pressure may also affect the vicinity.

-The water main work is anticipated to be finished and water service restored by approximately 11:00am.
+The water main work is anticipated to be finished and water service restored by approximately 4:00am on Thursday.

 About Clarksville Gas and Water